CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

 | set_service_context | `context`: Service context as string | Set the context of the service which ran the file.
 For example, if the service ran an AntiVirus engine on the file, then the AntiVirus definition version would be the service context. |

 #### *stop* function
-The `stop` function is called when the AssemblyLine service is stopped and should be used to cleanup your service.
+The `stop` function is called when the Assemblyline service is stopped and should be used to cleanup your service.
 This function is optional to implement.

 ### Service manifest YAML
 Create a YAML file named `service_manifest.yml` with the following contents.